Age-Old Wisdom meets Modern Tools

 - Knife and cutting board

-- Canning jars and lids (as many as needed), screw band, cloth to wipe the jars, jar tongs
+- Quart- or pint-sized canning jars and lids (as many as needed), screw band, cloth to wipe the jars, jar tongs

 - Funnel and ladle

-While the onions and pepper are cooking, I set a pot of water to boil as I wash the tomatoes.
-Then, using a slotted spoon, I dip the tomatoes (maybe three or four at a time) into the boiling water until the skins slip or about 30 seconds.
-Removing them with the spoon, they immediately go into a pan of cold water.
-They are then placed on a clean countertop while I do the rest of them.
+Set a pot of water to boil and thoroughly wash the tomatoes, removing blemishes.
+Then, using a slotted spoon, dip the tomatoes (maybe three or four at a time) into the boiling water until the skins slip off (about 30 seconds).
+Removing them with the spoon, they immediately go into a pan of cold water to cool down and are then placed on a clean plate while the rest of the tomatoes are processed.
 Once all the skins are loose, I cut out the stem and tough part of the inside and pull off the skin.
 Placing the tomato on a cutting board, it gets cut into small pieces.

-This, of course, is the “proper” way to cut up the tomatoes, but I often do the “Lucy” (more fun) version.
-Making sure that I have clean hands, I stand above the compost bucket, pull off the skins and mush the tomatoes into the pot with my hands and through my fingers (reserving the stem and tough interior).
-This tactile experience is quite exhilarating.
+This, of course, is the “proper” way to cut up the tomatoes, but I often do the more “hands on” approach.
+Making sure that I have clean hands, I stand above the compost bucket, pull off the skins and mush the tomatoes into a bowl with my hands and through my fingers (removing the stem and tough interior).

-Make sure that everything continues in a soft boil and that there is at least 1 inch of boiling water above the top of the jars.
-Put the cover on the pot and start timing the processing; 40 minutes for pints and 45 minutes for quarts.
+Make sure that everything continues at a soft boil and that there is at least 1 inch of boiling water above the top of the jars.
+Put the cover on the pot and start timing the processing.
+Processing takes longer at higher altitudes; consult this table to see how much time is required in your area.
 A small battery timer is handy for this.
 After cleaning up the accrued dishes, I take a break and read while my jars are dancing away.

-Once the timer dings, I turn off the stove and very carefully take the top off of the pot so that the steam goes away from me.
+Once the timer dings, I turn off the stove and very carefully take the top off of the pot.
 With a nice trivet on the table or counter nearby, I slowly take out each jar (again with the “tongs”) and place it to cool.
-Be sure that the trivet is not located in a draft as a cold breeze can crack the jars at this point.
+Be sure that the trivet is not located in a draft, as a cold breeze can crack the jars at this point.
 This is also why I move them slowly.